Is participation in Course Intentions mandatory?

 If I am part of a Faculty where Course Intentions is not mandatory what will happen if I don’t participate?

 Students who do not participate in the Course Intention process, for which Course Intentions are not mandatory will be responsible for enrolling in courses that are appropriate to their degree plan (and will meet the requirements for graduation) during their Enrolment Appointment or Open Enrolment period for the term via RAMSS.

-What are the priority enrolment dates for the Fall 2017 term?
+What are the priority enrolment dates for the Winter 2018 term?

-The priority enrolment appointment dates for the Fall 2017 term are as follows:
+The priority enrolment appointment dates for the Winter 2018 term are as follows:

 Part Time Undergraduate Students (excluding Part Time Business Management and Business Technology Management Students):